 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

-- If your child misses the dose by more than 2 days, call the doctor to find out what to do.
+- If you miss your dose by more than 2 days, call your doctor to find out what to do.

 - Store in a refrigerator.
 Do not freeze.